nakul-gupta/nakul-gupta/README.md

 - 👋 Hi, I’m @nakul-gupta
-- 👀 I’m interested in DeFi, Web3, NFTs, Social Tokens, Token Engineering and Decentralization!
+- 👀 I’m interested in autonomous systems!
+Self-driving cars, robots, evtols, drones, UAVs - if it moves and controls itself, I wanna work it1
-- 🌱 I’m currently learning robotics and autonomous sytems at USC (grad school), with hopes of applying methodologies from these fields into the design of robust tokenomic systems
+- 🌱 I’m currently learning robotics and cyber-physical sytems at USC for grad school
-- 💞️ I’m looking to collaborate on any decentralization/web3/NFT project, especially in the music/Djing/electronic music production space
 - 📫 How to reach me @nakulgup (twitter) or nakulgup@usc.edu

 <!---